electricduck/gearstashbot/docs/setup-and-run.md

           * Currently, macOS builds have **not been tested**, but there is no reason that these shouldn't work as intended
  * Building it yourself, either manually, or using the the `BuildReleases.ps1` tool found in `./tools/`
     * Platforms that do not have downloads but are [listed as being supported by .NET Core](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog) (such as x86/32-bit or ARMv7 builds, or older macOS versions) must be built by you
- * Running it via Docker, using the provided `Dockerfile` found in `./src/StashBot/`
+ * Running it via Docker, using the provided `Dockerfile` found in `./src/GearstashBot/`

 The first two methods will produce a portable singe-file binary that can be placed anywhere.
 It will create its needed files on first run; more details below.
-StashBot **can't currently update itself** or warn of newer versions: this is something that will be implemented at a later date.
+GearstashBot **can't currently update itself** or warn of newer versions: this is something that will be implemented at a later date.

-The latest release of StashBot is **20.0.0-beta5**, released on 12th June 2020.
+The latest release of GearstashBot is **20.0.0-beta5**, released on 12th June 2020.

 ## 🤖 Setting up the bot